Ben Jeby: NYSAC World Middle champion

-From 1932-33, Jeby was the New York Boxing Commission Middleweight Champion of the World.
+From 1932 to 1933, Jeby was the New York Boxing Commission Middleweight Champion of the World.
 Jeby defeated Canadian Frankie Battaglia, viewed as one of the world's best middleweights, by TKO at Madison Square Garden in a title fight on January 13, 1933.
 In the twelfth round, referee Jack Britton stopped the fighting due to a cut on Battaglia's eye.
 The injury was caused by a left hook from Jeby in the third round.
 Battaglia was down for a count of nine in the second.

 He defeated Paul Pirrone on January 30, 1933, in a sixth-round technical knockout in Cleveland.
 The quarterfinal match was for the NYSAC's World Middleweight Tournament.
 A crowd of 8,400 saw Jeby drop Pirrone seven times before the bout was stopped in the sixth.

 Jeby fought Vince Dundee to a draw over 15 rounds, keeping his title, at Madison Square Garden on March 17, 1933.
 The crowd of 11,000 felt strongly that Dundee had won the bout and reacted with derision to the draw ruling.
 Jeby, who had twice previously lost to Dundee, looked far worse than his opponent at the end of the bout.